 My own personal experience with neem has been nothing short of a miracle.
 For over 40 years I suffered from severe psoriasis on my scalp and elbows.
 In early 1994 I started using herbal neem cream on my scalp, later switching to neem shampoo and neem oil on my elbows, thereby alleviating the problem.
 You will find more details in my book.

-Neem has been part of Indian AYURVEDA, which, with a history of over 5000 years, is the oldest botanical medical system in the world.
+Neem has been part of the oldest most successful botanical medical system in the world, AYURVEDA from India with a history of over 5000 years.
 I believe that in the future, every person on the planet will benefit from this remarkable and incredible tree..

 The medicinal attributes of the neem were extolled in the oldest Sanskrit writings.
 The neem has long been referred to as “The village pharmacy” and “sarva roga nivarini” or healer of all ailments.
 Other names it has been given include “the divine tree,” “the holy tree,” “the free tree of India,” “the life-giving tree,” “the noble tree,” and “nature’s drug store”.
 I am the only Canadian neem researcher since 1994 and decided in 2011 to write a manuscript about the incredible neem tree and developed a love and passion for it since I wanted to share with you my own personal experience and finally the book was published in 2016 and is now available from amazon in paperback and as e-book (kindle) in 14 different countries, please check: www.neemresearch.ca/shop